jcejercito/company-info-parser/README.md

 - Saves processed links and data in `savedlinks/`
 - Error logging via `crash-log.txt`
 - Easily extensible for new data sources or formats

+## Program Flow

+1. **Initialization**
+   The program starts by setting up required modules, reading the main Excel file (`CompanyInfo.xlsx`), and preparing logging for errors.

+2. **Region and City Traversal**
+   - The parser visits each region and city, either by reading from the web or from cached data.
+   - For each city, it attempts to gather company information, handling pagination as needed.

+3. **Caching Mechanism**
+   - To improve efficiency and support resuming interrupted sessions, the parser uses a caching system.
+   - After processing a city or region, progress and collected data are saved as JSON files in the [`savedlinks/`](savedlinks/) directory.
+   - If the program is restarted, it can pick up from the last saved state using these cache files, reducing redundant network requests.

+4. **Company Data Extraction**
+   - For each company found, the parser extracts details such as name, address, telephone, fax, email, and website.
+   - Data is temporarily stored in memory and then appended to the main Excel file.

+5. **Error Handling**
+   - Any errors encountered during parsing or network requests are logged to [`crash-log.txt`](crash-log.txt).
+   - The program is designed to retry on certain connection errors and to log tracebacks for unexpected issues.

+6. **Output**
+   - Processed company data is appended to [`CompanyInfo.xlsx`](CompanyInfo.xlsx).
+   - Cached progress and company links are stored in [`savedlinks/`](savedlinks/).

+---

+**Note:**
+The caching system ensures that if the script is interrupted or encounters an error, you can safely rerun it without losing progress or duplicating work.
+This is especially useful for large datasets or unstable network conditions.

 ## Project Structure